 What is an InterRail pass?

 You can’t use the pass in your own country, other than on the first and last days of your trip, and Eurostar trains between the UK and France cost extra (a single trip is €30).
-You can also get discounts on the price of the InterRail pass if you’re under 28 (it was 26 until recently but they put the age range up last year) or over 60, and children under 12 travel free with an adult.
+You can also get discounts on the price of the InterRail pass if you’re under 28 (it was 26 before but the age range has recently been increased) or over 60, and children under 12 travel free with an adult.